venkateshpensalwar/MultiNode--/README.md

 ## Steps to use roles to setup cluster over cloud

-Install Following packages in controller node
+Install Following packages in controller node.
 - python2 or python3
 - ansible

-Using pip to install following packages
+Using pip to install following packages.
 - boto or boto3

 After that, you need user credentials for accessing AWS.
-As ```ec2.py``` make an API call to AWS for your requirement. so we need to set 2 environment variable in the following file
+As ```ec2.py``` make an API call to AWS for your requirement. so we need to set 2 environment variable in the following file.

 ```
 Create one file at  '~/'    with name ".boto"